How to complain about your broadband service

 - Obtain a complaint reference number

-- Request a response within the allowed timeframe of 10 working days to resolve your complaint
+- Request a response within the required 10 working days: providers must reply within this timeframe.

 - Ask for a copy of your provider’s code of conduct, which sets out how they deal with complaints